kcp-dev/kcp/docs/content/developers/kcp-playground.md

               apiExport:
                 - path: "<absolute reference to the workspace that owns this APIExport>"
                   name: "<name of the APIExport>"
+              permissionClaims:
+                - "<permission claim struct, same as the kcp APIBinding API>"
             # Add more apiBindings...

           # Additional resources to be added to the PCluster.